ZupIT/horusec-docs/content/en/web/services/manager/webhooks-management.md

 ---
 title: Webhooks management
 weight: 40
-description: 'On this section, you will find information about webhooks management.'
+description: In this section, you will find information about webhooks management.
 ---

 ---